tobicodes/p-api/README.md

 - Compute - extend functionality to support operations on floats and fractions
 - More input validation - more checks to ensure that the user sends the right kind of data
 - More custom error handling - perhaps sending different ```4xx status codes ```for client-side errors
-- Date - extending the functionality of the ```/date``` endpoint to support other date formats e.g. "dd/mm/yy"
+- Date - extending the functionality of the ```/date``` endpoint to support other date formats e.g. "dd/mm/yy" or "mm/dd/yyyy"